jkikstra/scenariomip-core-variables-zenodo-upload-scratch/README.md

 These steps are also captured in the `Makefile` so if you want a single command, you can instead simply run `make virtual-enviroment`.

-## Uploading a new version to Zenodo

-Having installed your virtual environment, you can now make uploads.
+### Joining the Zenodo record

+We are working on this zenodo record.
+To enable access to edit this record, you will need to ask someone who already has access to give you access.
+Once they have given you access, you will be able to create a Zenodo token and use this repository to edit the records.

+### Setting up your Zenodo token

 Firstly, make sure you have copied `.env.sample` to `.env`.
 You will also need to create a Zenodo token (if you don't have one already) and put it into your `.env` file
 (do not put it in `.env.sample`, this will leak your credentials to the world!).
-For full details, see the instructions in `.env.sample`.
+For full details on creating zenodo tokens, see the instructions in `.env.sample`.

+## Uploading a new version to Zenodo

+Having done the installation/setup steps, you can now make uploads.
-Update the version in `METADATA.json` to whatever version you would like to use next.
+Step 1 is to update the version in `METADATA.json` to whatever version you would like to use next.

-Upload the data to Zenodo.
+Then you can upload the data to Zenodo.

 ```sh
 uv run python upload.py <file-to-process>